derektypist/nightlife-coordination/README.md

 **Information Architecture**

-User consists of local - username and password (both strings) and facebook - id, token, email and name (all strings).
+User consists of local and facebook, which are objects.
+The object local consists of username and password (both strings).
+The object facebook consists of id, token, email and name (all strings).

 Place consists of name, zip_code, reservedList and numgoing.
 All are strings except numgoing, which is a number.
 In addition, reservedList is an array and numgoing is currently at 0.

 ## Technologies

-Uses the technologies of express.js, MongoDB, Mongoose
+Uses the technologies of express.js, MongoDB, Mongoose and bcrypt.

 ## Credits